 “Whilst every child is born with the ability to mimic sounds of any language, by the time they reach about 10 months old, the range of sounds they hear around them begins to narrow, says Dr Liew.
 She adds that “children who start learning a second language before six to seven years old are more able to speak the new language fluently, compared to children who are only exposed to a second language after the age of seven years.
 Studies have also shown that learning a second language can help us to stay cognitively healthy in late adulthood.”

-Why raise a bilingual child?
+Why raise a bilingual child in Singapore?

 According to Dr Liew “children who speak more than one language fluently have been shown to have better and long term positive mental outcomes; the development of the ability to think and reason.
 They are cognitively more mentally flexible, with the strongest effects seen in general intelligence7, memory8, attention9 and language.”
 She adds that “research has also found that learning a language can even change the structure of a child’s brain, resulting in better integrated brain networks, which in turn allow children to learn more efficiently.
 Learning a second language can be thought of as ‘brain exercise’; with areas associated with muscle control and sensory perception appearing to be strengthened.”